-Happy New Year and welcome to Humberside!
-Humberside is fortunate to have very focused and dedicated students, teachers and support staff who work together to achieve the common goal of success for the young people we serve.
+Welcome to Humberside!
+Humberside is fortunate to have a robust learning environment in which students and staff work together to achieve the common goal of success for the young people in our school.
 We are pleased to welcome you to the Humberside Huskies' family and we hope that you will enjoy your years here as a parent.